 Stuttering is a speech disorder that can cause a person to repeat, interrupt, or prolong sounds, syllables, or words when trying to speak.
-About 3 million children and adults in the United States are affected.
+About

 If you stutter, you may know what you want to say but find it hard to get the words out.
 The words may seem to get stuck, or you may find yourself repeating them over and over.
 You may also pause at certain syllables.

 Stuttering affects people of all ages, but it’s most commonly seen in children ages 2 to 6.
 This is called developmental stuttering and may have multiple causes.
-About 75 percent of children lose this stutter with time.
+About

 If a stutter is acquired in adulthood through a specific cause like a stroke or brain injury, it’s referred to as neurogenic stuttering.
 A rare form of stuttering called psychogenic stuttering is caused by emotional trauma or other issues in the brain or with reasoning.

 Although stuttering can’t be completely treated, there are a few things that you can do to improve your speech.
 Here are some treatment approaches for stuttering.

 Treatment for stuttering varies based on a person’s age and communication goals.
 A speech-language pathologist (SLP) can help you determine the therapies that might work best for you or your child.
 Support groups for stuttering can also help.

 Here are some available therapies to discuss with an SLP: